18F/handbook/pages/general-information-and-resources/sensitive-information.md

 Be sure you know who you need to share with before posting.
-Only .gov/.mil/.fed.us users can self-register to Max.gov; other email domains can be individually granted access, but you'll have to personally sponser them by making a request to MAXsupport@omb.eop.gov.
+Only .gov/.mil/.fed.us users can self-register to Max.gov; other email domains can be individually granted access, but you'll have to personally sponsor them by making a request to MAXsupport@omb.eop.gov.

 ### Cloud.gov